A Love Letter to the Dales

 A Wensleydale Barn

 Originally built to define a tenants land the walls are now preserved to characterise the area.
-The stone barns complement the walls with their own history and character.
+Farmers work on them for both practical and aesthetic reasons.
+The Stone Barns complement the walls with their own history and character.
 Now they are sort after for housing, a reflection of both the quality of the building and the quality of limestone used to build them.

 The Dales has a fascinating history.
 Ancient Roman Roads, ruined and semi ruined monasteries, the castles which became the centre of the Yorkist’s rise to glory in the Middle Ages and the development of farming and tourism in more recent times are all best seen on a walk .
 A walk along Mallerstang or a visit to Bolton Abbey can not be replicated in other parts of the country.